mashupbots/plebify/docs/DevelopersGuide.rst

 When an event fires, the event actor sends the job actor a message containing details of the event.

-To execute its task, the job actor then starts a job worker actor.
+To execute its task, the job actor starts a job worker actor.
 In this way, concurrent events can be processed concurrently; i.e. more than one job worker actor may be running at the same time.

 A job worker actor executes tasks one at a time.
 It does this by sending a message to the relevant